jonaletil/weather-app/README.md

 The CLI App has the following functionalities:

-- Command to query the latest data point (*python app.py --latest*)
+- Command to query the latest data point (*python app.py --latest* or *python app.py -l*)
-- Command to compare the current weather with an average of the last week (last 7 days), month and year (*python app.py --compare*)
+- Command to compare the current weather with an average of the last week (last 7 days), month and year (*python app.py --compare* or *python app.py -c*)
-- Command to display the average temperature for a certain month of a certain year (*python app.py --average*)
+- Command to display the average temperature for a certain month of a certain year (*python app.py --average 12 2000* or *python app.py -a 12 2000*)

 ## Project files/folders:
 - db: